 I’ve been obsessed with the idea of covering the back wall of Clara’s closet with something fun for a while, especially since images like this inspired me to add some playful to make it feel more like a little hideaway within her room.
 Right after we moved in she proclaimed her closet her favorite spot in the whole house.
 She plays in there a ton since there’s a lot of space in the back for her dollhouse and a few other favorite toys since we store most of her clothes in her six-drawer dresser with the exception of a few hanging items – and it’s a super deep closet, clocking in at 6.5′ feet deep and 4 feet wide.

-I thought we would end up using wallpaper or a stencil for some back-wall pattern, but then we came across this fabric (called Peaceful Perch by Dena Home for $20 at U-Fab) and just KNEW it was the one.
+I thought we would end up using wallpaper or a stencil for some back-wall pattern, but then we came across this fabric (called Peaceful Perch by Waverly for $20 at U-Fab) and just KNEW it was the one.
 Clara was with us and before I could even say “what do you think?” she was rubbing her face all over it (she’s her mother’s daughter) and saying she loved the birds.
 Jackpot.
 I was going to cover that back wall with that fabric if it was the last thing I did.
+Update: Here’s an affiliate link to the same fabric over on amazon for any non-locals.

 So I bought three yards of it (enough to go from floor to ceiling with a little wiggle room to spare) and rejoiced that the bolt’s width was easily wide enough to cover that back wall.
 When we got home Clara went to color something in the office and I fed Teddy in the living room and then she walked into the living room ten minutes later and screamed “YAY!
 DID YOU MAKE MY CLOSET PRETTY?!
 I can’t wait to see it!!”
 Needless to say the girl never covered a wall with fabric.
 But neither had I.